Shopify/polaris/polaris.shopify.com/content/components/tables/index-table.md

   - fileName: index-table-default.tsx
     title: Default
     description: A index table with simple items and no bulk actions, sorting, or filtering.
-  - fileName: index-table-flush.tsx
-    title: Flush
-    description: A index table with simple items and no bulk actions, sorting, or filtering.
   - fileName: index-table-small-screen.tsx
     title: Small screen
     description: A small screen index table with simple items and no bulk actions, sorting, or filtering.